-Some papers that include studies of the wealth distribution when applying the GOP includes Hakansson (1971a), Gressis, Hayya, and Philippatos (1974), Michaud (1981) and Thorp (1998).
-Somewhat related to this is the study by Jean (1980), which relates the GOP to n-th order stochastic dominance.
+Some papers that include studies of the wealth distribution when applying the GOP includes [Hakansson (1971a)], [Gressis et al. (1974)], [Michaud (1981)] and [Thorp (1998)].
+Somewhat related to this is the study by [Jean (1980)], which relates the GOP to n-th order stochastic dominance.
 He shows that if a portfolio X exhibits n-th order stochastic dominance against a portfolio Y for any given n, then X needs to have a higher geometric mean than Y.

-Example 10 is similar to Rubinstein (1991), who shows that to be 95 percent sure of beating an all-cash strategy will require 208 years; to be 95 percent sure of beating an all-stock strategy will require 4,700 years.
+Example 1.10 is similar to [Rubinstein (1991)], who shows that to be 95% sure of beating an all-cash strategy will require 208 years; to be 95% sure of beating an all-stock strategy will require 4,700 years.

-Note that the empirical evidence is mixed, see for instance the results in Thorp (1971), Hunt (2005) and the references in Section 5..
+Note that the empirical evidence is mixed, see for instance the results in [Thorp (1971)], [Hunt (2005)] and the references in Section 1.5.
 The existing attempts to apply the GOP seem to have been very successful, but this has the character of "anecdotal evidence" and does not constitute a formal proof that the period required to outperform competing strategies is relatively short.

-4. The GOP and the Pricing of Financial Assets and Derivatives
+1.4.
+The GOP and the Pricing of Financial Assets and Derivatives

-The numéraire property of the GOP, see Theorem 4 and Theorem 4 has made several authors suggest that it could be used as a convenient pricing tool for derivatives in complete and incomplete markets.
+The numéraire property of the GOP and Theorem 1.4 has made several authors suggest that it could be used as a convenient pricing tool for derivatives in complete and incomplete markets.
 Although different motivations and different economic interpretations are possible for this methodology, the essence is very simple.
-This section is fairly important since it motivates a large part of the analysis in later chapters.
-The set-up in this section is similar to the general set-up described in Section 2.2..
-A set of d + 1 assets is given as semimartingales and it is assumed that the GOP, $S^{(\underline{\delta})}$ , exists as a well-defined, non-explosive portfolio process on the interval [0, T].
+This section is fairly important since it motivates a large part of the analysis in later sections.
+The set-up in this section is similar to the general set-up described in Section 1.2.2.
+A set of d + 1 assets is given as semimartingales and it is assumed that the GOP, $S^{(\delta)}$ , exists as a well-defined, non-explosive portfolio process on the interval [0, T].
 I make the following assumption:

-Assumption 1 For $i \in \{0, ..., d\}$ the process
+Assumption 1.1.
+For $i \in \{0, \ldots, d\}$ the process